-About two or three years ago, Unsplash landed onto the scene.
-Actually more like crashed.
+About two or three years ago, Unsplash landed on the scene.
+Actually, more like crashed.
 A lot of us were not happy with the evolution of stock photography.
-Or at least, what we thought was going to be the future of stock photography.
+Or at least what we thought was going to be the future of stock photography.

-A couple of photographers tried the platform and some of us even claimed to get actual shoots out of it.
-Which is awesome for you!
+A couple of photographers tried the platform, and some even claimed to get actual shoots out of it, which is awesome for them!

 The lot of us, however, did not see any value.
 Not monetary nor exposure.
 Until now…

 Okay, maybe that is a bit overdramatic.
 I did find a good way to get extra value out of my Unsplash downloads.
 It does require a bit of work, but it’s fairly easy to do.

 So what is it?

 Well simply said: better SEO for my website.